sickozell/SickoCV/README.md

 A, B and C are the inputs.
 The output tables provide simple math calculations and averages between two inputs or the average of all of them.

 U/B (Unipolar/Bipolar) switch clamps the outputs to 0/10V or -5/+5v.

-## Toggler / Toggler Compact
-### Stereo signal toggle switch router, with VCA and ASR envelope generator, in regular and compact form factor
-#### - Description:
-- Toggled VCA with builtin ASR envelope generator
-- Toggled ASR envelope generator
-- mute/unmute CVs or mono/stereo AUDIO signals according to an ASR envelope activated by a Gate or Toggle Triggers
-#### - Detailed instructions:
-**TOGGLE MODE**

-On receiving a trigger on TRIG input, it will send the L+(R) inputs to L+(R) outputs and set the GATE output to high.
-On next trigger it will interrupt L+(R) outputs and set the GATE output to low.

-Attack, Sustain and Release knobs set the envelope of the routed signal.

-A, S, R CVinputs are added to respective knob values.

-If L or (R) inputs are not connected, L and (R) outputs will provide just the envelope, so a mono signal can be connected to L input to route it to L output and nothing connected to (R) input to have the envelope on (R) output.

-A trigger on RESET input will reset the toggle state.

-**GATE MODE**

-The same of toggle mode, but the signals will be routed only while GATE input is in a high state.

-NOTE: If a new GATE or Toggle TRIGGER is detected on Attack or Release phases, the envelope ramp will immediately restart from the reached point, as a regular envelope generator and not like a function generator.
-NOTE2: input trigger and gate threshold is +1v.

-**SPECIAL BEHAVIORS**

-If Attack is set to 0 (and release is set greater than 0) and a new GATE or Toggle TRIGGER is detected before Release phase has ended, the next Release phase will start from the previous reached release point.

-If Release is set to 0 (and attack is set greater than 0) and a new GATE or Toggle TRIGGER is detected before Attack phase has ended, the next Attack phase will start from the previous reached Attack point.

-These behaviors are more understandable connecting a scope on the output.

 ## Switcher / SwitcherSt
 ### 2>1 switch, 1>2 router, 2 signal swapper, mute, flip flop, toggle gate